 Instructions

-- Cut two squares of fabric 1-1/4" larger than your finished block size.
+- To make a classic hourglass block, cut two squares of fabric 1-1/4" larger than your finished block size.
 I cut 4-1/4" blocks for a finished quilt block size of 3".

 - Mark the centerline on the wrong side of one of your blocks.
 This will guide your stitching.

-- Layer your fabrics right sides together with the marked fabric on top.
-Stitch 1/4" from the marked line.
+- The next step is to layer your fabrics right sides together with the fabric with the marked diagonal line on top.
+Stitch 1/4" from the side of the marked line.

 - Turn and stitch 1/4" from the other side of the marked line.